Joseph Lagana: Paramus borough council

-New Jersey legislature
+New Jersey General Assembly

 Lagana declared his candidacy for the 38th district in the November 2013 elections, to succeed Connie Wagner, who was not running for reelection.
-When Wagner resigned in September, Lagana indicated that he was not interested in filling the remainder of her term; 38th District Democrats chose former Assemblyman and State Senator Paul Contillo to fill the remainder of her term.
-Lagana won the election and was sworn in on January 14, 2014 at the start of the 2014 session.
+When Wagner resigned in September, Lagana indicated that he was not interested in filling the remainder of her term; 38th District Democrats chose former assemblyman and state senator Paul Contillo to fill the remainder of her term.
+Lagana won the election and was sworn in on January 14, 2014, at the start of the 2014 session.

+Lagana served as the Assembly's deputy parliamentarian from 2016 to 2017.

+New Jersey Senate

+After Robert M. Gordon resigned on April 4, 2018, to become a commissioner of the New Jersey Board of Public Utilities, Lagana was appointed to the Senate on April 12, 2018, to fill the vacancy.
+He won a November 6, 2018, special election to complete Gordon's unexpired term, defeating Republican Daisy Ortiz Berger.

 Committees

-Committee assignments for the current session are:
+Committee assignments for the 2024—2025 Legislative Session are: